ahmedsalem84/SE3/README.md

 | $\mathcal{D}_2$ | **JHotDraw**         | GUI Framework         | 152     | 4,500 | Desktop Monolith     |
 | $\mathcal{D}_3$ | **MyBatis 3**        | Persistence Framework | 235     | 9,800 | Layered Architecture |

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-# Part 2: Manuscript Peer Review & Recommendations

-*Scientific Reports* requires articles to be scientifically robust, methodologically sound, and clearly written.
-Below is an objective critique of your manuscript based on the provided text, highlighting novelty, methodological details, and potential points of concern for peer reviewers.

----

-## 1. Evaluation of Novelty & Contribution
-* **Strengths:**
-  * The integration of **LLM-derived semantic embeddings** directly inside the fitness evaluation of a metaheuristic optimizer (rather than as a post-processing clustering step) is a strong contribution.
-Most existing approaches use simple Information Retrieval (like TF-IDF) or apply traditional clustering algorithms (such as K-means) to the embeddings, which fail to explore the complex, NP-hard search space of class assignments.
-  * Introducing the **Circle Search Algorithm (CSA)** to Search-Based Software Engineering (SBSE) is novel.
-Its concentric search mechanism effectively addresses the "Fitness-Fidelity Gap" where standard optimizers (like PSO) overfit to structural fitness while producing logically incoherent clusters.

----

-## 2. Critical Issues to Address Prior to Submission

-### A. Clarification on the Embedding Model (Page 9, Section 3.2.2)
-* **The Issue:** The text states: *"The Llama3 model generates token embedding sequences through its final hidden layer when it processes documentation corpus...
-We selected Llama3 model..."*
-* **Reviewer Concern:** Standard Llama3 is a causal decoder-only generative model.
-While it is possible to extract embeddings from its last token hidden state, it is not optimized for semantic text similarity.
-Typically, embedding-specific models (e.g., `mxbai-embed-large` or `nomic-embed-text`) are used in Ollama's `/api/embeddings` endpoint.
-* **Recommendation:** Clarify if you utilized a specific embedding model via Ollama or if you programmatically extracted the hidden layers of the standard Llama3 instruction model.
-If the latter, briefly explain how the token sequences of variable length were pooled (e.g., mean pooling) to ensure reproducibility.

-### B. Explanation of the Low Ground Truth (GT) Accuracy Values (Tables 6, 7, & 8)
-* **The Issue:** The absolute mean Ground Truth Accuracy values (representing the Adjusted Rand Index) are low across all algorithms (e.g., CSA achieves $0.0503$ on $\mathcal{D}_1$, $0.0036$ on $\mathcal{D}_2$, and $0.0085$ on $\mathcal{D}_3$).
-* **Reviewer Concern:** A reviewer unfamiliar with software clustering might flag an ARI of $\approx 0.05$ as a failed optimization.
-* **Recommendation:** Add a short paragraph explaining this phenomenon.
-Explicitly state that package hierarchies in monolithic systems represent logical organization rather than flat microservice divisions, and utility packages (such as `common` or `utils`) heavily penalize absolute ARI metrics.
-Emphasize that while absolute ARI values are low across all SBSE literature, the *relative* improvement (e.g., CSA outperforming GA by 3.6x) is the key indicator of success.

-### C. Placeholder Images (Pages 8, 15, 19, 21, 23, 26, 27)
-* **The Issue:** Several figures contain placeholder text (e.g., `framework.png`, `pca_petclinic.png`, `time_efficiency.png`, etc.) [8, 15, 19, 21, 23, 26, 27].
-* **Recommendation:** Ensure all these figures are properly rendered as high-resolution images (preferably EPS or PDF format for vector clarity) before submission, as *Scientific Reports* has strict visual quality guidelines.

----

-## 3. Structural & Textual Corrections

-### A. Typos and OCR Artifacts
-* **Page 1 (Abstract):** *"presents a signifi cant software engineering challenge"* $\rightarrow$ change to **"significant"** (remove the space).
-* **Page 2 (Section 1):** *"...Machine Learning (ML),particularly with..."* $\rightarrow$ add a space: **"(ML), particularly with"**.
-* **Page 4 (Section 1.4):** *"...Large Language Model„ we are capable..."* $\rightarrow$ change the low double comma (`„`) to a standard comma: **"Large Language Model, we are capable"**.
-* **Page 12 (Algorithm 1):** Line 16 has double opening quotes: `”Namethisservice”` $\rightarrow$ change to standard straight quotes: `"Namethisservice"`.
-* **Page 24 (Section 5.4):** In Table 9, the caption says *"(✓) denotes Statistical Significance..."* but the table body uses `✓` symbols.
-Double-check that the font renders correctly across all system PDF engines.

-### B. Unresolved Abbreviations
-* **Page 5 (Background):** *"...widely applied for SAR and microservice..."*
-* **Correction:** Define **SAR** upon first usage.
-If it refers to **Software Architecture Recovery**, explicitly write it out.

----

-## 4. Submission Checklist for *Scientific Reports*
-1. **Statistical Power**: Your choice of 30 independent runs and the **Wilcoxon Signed-Rank Test** with $p < 0.05$ provides the level of statistical rigor expected by the journal [17, 24].
-2. **Data Availability Statement**: Ensure that the links provided in "Availability of Data and Materials" (Page 33) are public and active [33].
-3. **Competing Interests**: Ensure the "Competing Interests" and "Funding" declarations conform to the journal's exact templates [32].